-Chicama is a port and small coastal town in north-western Peru, located in the La Libertad Region, north of the city of Trujillo.
+Chicama is a port and small coastal town in north-western Peru, located in the La Libertad Region, near Trujillo.
 The town and beach are also known as Puerto Malabrigo.

-You will need to fly to Lima – from there you can connect onto a one-hour flight to Trujillo Airport, where you can get a car or a bus to us at Chicama.
+You will need to fly to Lima – from there you can connect onto a one-hour flight to Trujillo Airport.

 We tend to browse Skyscanner.net and Google Flights to get the full picture for long-haul flights as they seem to offer the best range of deals from different airlines.
 We can give further recommendations if you chose to stay overnight before heading to Trujillo.

 Alternatively, you can fly into Lima International Airport and then get an overnight bus all the way to Chicama, which will be a bit cheaper.
 The South American buses are brilliant (arguably more comfortable than a plane!) and we’d recommend this if you want to get a bit adventurous.
 The company we used in the past and is recommended by the hotel management is called Cruz del Sur www.cruzdelsur.com.pe